JosiahSiegel/the-cynical-dba/source/_posts/2017-07-12-stop-building-reporting-apps.md

 ---
 SQL Server Reporting Services (SSRS); as of the 2016 edition, is now worth your attention.
 Mobile-friendly, HTML 5, LESS CSS, Windows Authentication, paginated reports, KPIs, email subscriptions, and more.

-If you’re running anything older than SQL Server 2016, STOP and upgrade.
+If you’re running anything older than SQL Server 2016, you may want to consider an upgrade.
-If necessary, install Express 2016 to host SSRS.
-It will be worth the effort and it's no additional cost; although, subscriptions, KPIs, and a few other features are not available in the Express edition.
+One option is SQL Server Express 2016; although, subscriptions, KPIs, and a few other features are not available in this free edition.

 SSRS 2016: